HD60Hz/squad-lab1-store/README.md

 * List cart
 * Discard the second picked product
 * List cart
-* Chechout to see the recap
+* Checkout to see the recap
-* List inventory from store to verify the new quantities of the picked products
+* List inventory to verify the new quantities of the picked products

 Result:
 <pre>